 Shankly and Paisley Suites, Blocks CE4 and CE6

 This is the same as the above, but with more central seats.
 A couple of shots from block CE4:

 Reds Bar — Blocks KG and KP

 These are lower-tier seats along the goal line in the Dalglish Stand.
 Access is to the Reds Bar, which is quite similar to the Paisley and Shankly.
-This is a bar inside Anfield to which you get exclusive access, with free non-alcoholic beverage, along with seats in the Lower Dalglish Stand along the goal line.
+This is a bar inside Anfield to which you get exclusive access, with free non-alcoholic beverages, along with seats in the Lower Dalglish Stand along the goal line.

 Offsite Hospitality Options: Sandon, Isla Gladstone, Etc.

 For each of these, there is an offsite location where you go for a reception, drinks, food, etc., then you walk a few minutes to the stadium.

 This is a club-owned historic pub just down the street from Anfield — historic in that the club was founded there!
 On game days, access to its upper floor is exclusively for people who have bought into the Sandon package.
 You go there before the game, have something to eat, have access to the bar, then you can go back afterwards for free coffee and tea — and more bar access, of course!
 It’s the only one of these offsite packages with post-game lounge access.

 Here’s a shot of the pub area you get into:

 The Sandon package offers seats in the Upper Anfield Road End, behind the goal opposite The Kop.
 Here’s a view there: